 Arun Rai is Regents' Professor at the Robinson College of Business at Georgia State University and holds the J. Mack Robinson Chair of IT-Enabled Process Innovation and Supply Chains and the Harkins Chair of Information Systems..
-He has also held visiting appointments at universities in Germany, France, Hong Kong, and Australia.
+He has also held visiting appointments at universities in Australia, Germany, France, Hong Kong, and Slovenia.
 Aruns' expertise is in IT-enabled innovation and business value, and IT-enabled governance of inter-organizational relationships.
 He co-founded the Robinson College of Business Center for Process Innovation, an interdisciplinary research center that also promotes industry-university partnerships on research.
 He was appointed Regents' Professor in 2006 by the Board of Regents' of the University System of Georgia for outstanding contributions in research, teaching and service, and has received J. Mack Robinson College of Business Faculty Recognition Awards for both Outstanding Teaching and Distinguished Contributions in Research.
 He was named a Fellow of the Association for Information Systems in 2010 for outstanding contributions in research, teaching and service to the Information Systems discipline and received the INFORMS Information Systems Society (ISS) Distinguished Fellow Award in 2014 for outstanding intellectual contributions to the Information Systems discipline.

 Arun has published 100+ articles in leading scholarly journals in Information Systems (e.g., Management Science, MIS Quarterly and Information Systems Research), Operations Management (e.g., Journal of Operations Management ), and Healthcare (e.g., Journal of the American Medical Informatics Association ), as well as in leading practitioner journals (e.g., Communications of the ACM, IEEE Computer and MIS Quarterly Executive).
-He is ranked among the top scholars for publications in the Information Systems discipline's top journals (e.g.,-- 3rd in 2010-2014, 5th in 2005-2014, and 6th in 2000-2014 for publications in MIS Quarterly and Information Systems Research ).
+He is ranked among the top scholars for publications in the Information Systems discipline's top journals.